kubernetes-sigs/vsphere-csi-driver/docs/book/features/block_volume.md

 ### Dynamically Provision a Block Volume on Vanilla Kubernetes Cluster<a id="dynamic_volume_provisioning_vanilla"></a>

-This section describes the step by step instructions to provision a PersistentVolume dynamically on a `Vanilla Kubernetes` Cluster
+This section describes the step by step instructions to provision a PersistentVolume dynamically on a `Vanilla Kubernetes` cluster

 - Define a Storage Class as shown [here](https://github.com/kubernetes-sigs/vsphere-csi-driver/blob/master/example/vanilla-k8s-block-driver/example-sc.yaml)